Zamiell/isaac-racing-server/README.md

 ## Description

-This is the server software for Racing+, a Binding of Isaac: Afterbirth+ racing platform.
+This is the server software for Racing+, a Binding of Isaac: Repentance racing platform.
 Normally a single player game, the Lua mod, client, and server allow players to be able to race each other in real time.

 The server is written in [Go](https://golang.org/) and uses WebSockets to communicate with the client.
 It leverages the [Steam API](https://partner.steamgames.com/doc/webapi_overview) for authentication and uses a [MariaDB](https://mariadb.com/) database to keep track of the races.